nlohmann/json/README.md

 };
 ```

 It works, but that's quite a lot of boilerplate...
-Hopefully, there's a better way:
+Fortunately, there's a better way:

 ```cpp
 // create a person